HL7/davinci-crd/input/pagecontent/deviations.md

 * Because support for some configuration is required for all CRD servers, the following requirements apply:
     *  CRD Servers **SHALL** behave in the manner prescribed by any supported configuration information received from the CRD Client.
-    *  CRD Servers **SHALL NOT** require the inclusion of configuration information in a hook call (i.e. no hook invocation is permitted to fail because configuration information was not included).
+    *  CRD Servers **SHALL NOT** require the inclusion of configuration information in a hook call (i.e., no hook invocation is permitted to fail because configuration information was not included).
     *  CRD Clients **MAY** send configuration information that CRD Servers do not support.
 In this case, the CRD Server **SHALL** ignore the unsupported configuration information.

 *  This specification provides no guidance on exactly when/how CRD Clients are expected to manage hook configuration.
 This could be done at the level of provider roles, individual providers, location from which the hook is invoked, or other means.
 CRD Clients can experiment and determine what types of configuration make the most sense and at what levels they can support managing/persisting configuration information.